 As stated, the Proposal involves modifications to the SAV restoration programs which affect the LTBGs for the fountain darter in the Comal and San Marcos systems, and which affects the flow-split in the Old and New Channels in the Comal system.
 Specifically, these modifications are based on Scenario 4 of the SAV Report.
-Additionally, the Proposal includes flexibility if Hydrocotyle umbellata is not succeeding in the San Marcos system, and includes modifications to the flow-split management in the Comal system to provide maximum benefit to sustaining fountain darter habitat in the Old Channel, while keeping CSRB habitat around Spring Island wetted.
+Additionally, the Proposal includes flexibility if Hydrocotyle umbellata is not succeeding in the San Marcos system, and includes modifications to the flow-split management in the Old Channel, while keeping CSRB habitat around Spring Island wetted.
 Refer to Attachment 1-Nonroutine Adaptive Management Proposal for the Submerged Aquatic Vegetation Restoration Programs-for a complete description.